Loopdiloop/master_thesis/README.md

 The folder scripts/, ironically, contains a single script to plot some of the scissors-resonance work.

+Edit: Forgot to mention usersort, but it does contain files and software for sorting the data.
+Any input, .root or raw file is available upon request.

 Thank you to all who have joined me on this wild ride to finish this.
 I appreciate you all.
 A special thank you to my dear main supervisor Ann-Cecilie, you have been great!